SAP-samples/teched2023-AD180v/exercises/2_Build_Apps/2_build-apps-workflow-trigger/build-apps-workflow-trigger.md

 Your process should be triggered and require approval (since the amount above 100).

-You should see the toast message indicating the workflow was triggered, and with the process instance ID.
+You should see the toast message indicating the process was triggered, and with the process instance ID.

 ![Preview toast](launch-toast.png)

 You can also see the results of the call in SAP Build Process Automation.

-Go to the **Monitor** tab, then **Monitor > Process and Workflow Instances**.
+Go to the **Monitoring** tab, then **Monitor > Process and Workflow Instances**.
 The first one should be the one you just triggered.

 - You can see the new process instance.
 - You can see the process ID is the same as in the toast message in the app.